Carlo Scarpa in Bologna: Gavina showroom

-It was designed and built in the '60s by Carlo Scarpa, one of the most important Italian architectural designs of the twentieth century, to host Gavina's furniture showroom.
+Carlo Scarpa, one of the most important Italian architects of the twentieth century, designed the shop in 1960 and opened in 1962 to host Gavina's furniture showroom.

 Who is Carlo Scarpa